CarInsurance.com Insights

 Rita Available Now

-Seniors will typically pay similar rates to other adult drivers.
-Insurers rate risk differently so your personal and vehicle risk factors will impact your rates.
-In addition to your risk factors, the coverages and coverage levels you carry will also impact your premium
+Insurers rate risk differently, so your personal and vehicle risk factors will impact your rates.
+In addition to your risk factors, the coverage types and limits you choose will also impact your premium.

-How to save on car insurance for seniors
+How to save on car insurance as a senior driver

-Car insurance costs often rise after age 70, but there are plenty of ways for older drivers to keep premiums affordable.
+Your age is one factor you can’t control, but there are other ways to save on your insurance rates without sacrificing coverage.
 Here are some of the best ways seniors can save:

 • Drive fewer miles: If you’re retired or no longer commute daily, ask about low-mileage discounts or usage-based insurance programs.

-• Bundle policies: Combining your auto and homeowners (or renters) insurance with the same company can reduce rates by 10% or more.
+• Bundle policies: Combining your auto and homeowners (or renters) insurance with the same company can save you 10% or more.

 • Maintain a clean driving record: Avoiding tickets and accidents is one of the best ways to keep rates low at any age.

-• Increase your deductible: If you can afford to pay more out-of-pocket in case of a claim, choosing a higher deductible can lower your premium.
+• Increase your deductible: If you can afford to pay more out of pocket in the event of a claim, choosing a higher deductible can lower your premium.

 Even small adjustments can add up to hundreds of dollars in savings each year, especially for drivers on a fixed income.